Symplectic model reduction methods for the Vlasov equation: Model reduction

 \subsection{Proper orthogonal decomposition}

 Proper orthogonal decomposition (POD) is one of the standard model reduction techniques (see \cite{Antoulas2001}, \cite{Moore1981}).
 Consider a general ODE

+and with the initial condition $u(0)=u_0$.
 Equation~\eqref{eq: ODEs for the particles} has this form with $N=2nd$, $u=(X,V)$, and $g(u) = (V_1,\ldots,V_n,\frac{\partial \phi}{\partial x}(X_1),\ldots,\frac{\partial \phi}{\partial x}(X_n))$.
 When $N$ is a very high number, as is typical for particle methods, the system \eqref{eq: General ODE} becomes very expensive to solve numerically.
 The main idea of model reduction is to approximate such a high-dimensional dynamical system using a lower-dimensional one that can capture the dominant dynamic properties.
 Let $\Delta$ be an $N\times M$ matrix representing empirical data on the system \eqref{eq: General ODE}.
 For instance, $\Delta$ can be a collection of snapshots of a solution of this system,

 at times $t_1, \ldots, t_M$.
 These snapshots are calculated for some particular initial conditions or values of parameters that the system \eqref{eq: General ODE} depends on.
 A low-rank approximation of $\Delta$ can be done by performing a singular value decomposition (SVD) of $\Delta$ and truncating it after the first $K$ largest singular values, that is,